PrincetonCS-UCA/intro-lab-website/content/blog/2022-head-team.md

 ![Diana Espindola](/images/people/de12.png)

 ## Tell us a bit about yourself, and what you have been doing at Princeton and what you plan to do afterwards
+I am a senior studying computer science that hails from Miami, FL.
+During my time at Princeton I have gotten involved with the Entrepreneurship Club, Whitman College Council, Scholars Institute Fellows Program, and Princeton Student Agencies.
+After graduation I will join Microsoft as a program manager to gain real-world experience prior to attending business school.

 ## Why did you apply to be part of the Head Intro Lab Team?
+Having worked as a 126 Lab TA, interviewer, and shadower, I wanted to increase my involvement in shaping the Intro Lab.
+Per the prior Head's recommendation, I applied and have been honored to be a part of maintaining such an amazing program!

 ## What are your takeaways from having served in 2022?
 What were the challenges you were proudest to overcome?
+My biggest takeaways from serving in 2022 are that you have to be level-headed yet flexible at all times and Austin is the greatest Assistant Head Intro Lab TA.
+My greatest challenge during my first semester was finding an appropriate way to incentivize consistent attendance.
+I found that laying down the rules in the beginning and staffing extra TAs are the most effective ways to curb this issue.
+Additionally, given the varied tasks requried of the role, I truly appreciated the wisdom and support Austin provided.

 # Austin Li '23, Assistant Head Intro Lab TA